The MLA and UK students

 When will the MLA start for UK students?

 To register with a licence to practise, students graduating in 2023 onward will need to have passed a degree that includes the MLA.

 Will this create a bigger exam burden?

-The MLA will not require UK students to learn anything beyond what's already covered in your degree programme.
+You will not need to learn anything beyond what's already covered in your degree programme.
 Your degree is all the preparation you need.